 ViviFire provides the ability to define units of measure.
 With this comes compile-time checking of correctness and automatic conversion of values to the expected units.

 The representation of a physical quantity has been made to closely resemble the traditional forms used in print.
 A floating-point number is followed by its unit.
 If the unit is one word, you can write it without punctuation.
 But if it is more than one word, you must write the unit between parentheses.
 The names of all units are case-sensitive—the only part of ViviFire where this happens.

 Aliases and SI prefixes

 In the physical world, units can have multiple forms, called aliases, where each name can be used interchangably.
 For example, km is short for kilometer or kilometre.

-You can specify that a unit is an SI unit by placing the identifier %SI before the first unit's name.
+You can specify that a unit is an SI unit by placing the modifier [SI] before the keyword Unit.
 Doing so causes the automatic creation of additional forms with the SI prefixes of magnitude.
 For a single-letter name, the short prefixes (such as "k-") are prepended.
 For longer names, the full prefixes (such as "kilo-") are prepended.

 Multiple units can have the same name if each unit is derived from different bases.
 However, when this happens, these units cannot be used to define a variable or parameter to a procedure because of the ambiguity.
 Therefore, you should try to define aliases that do not conflict.